Louisiana Car Insurance

 Cheapest Car Insurance Companies in Louisiana

 There are a variety of insurance providers operating in Louisiana, so you will have no shortage of choices.
 As far as the cheapest provider for your own needs well, that’s hard to say.
 Safe drivers get the best rates in Louisiana as they do everywhere else.
 Having good credit also helps you get preferred rates for your coverage.
-Both Geico and Louisiana Farm Bureau are known to offer competitive rates in the state but Allstate has recently cut its process in an effort to gain market share.
+Louisiana Farm Bureau are known to offer competitive rates in the state but Allstate has recently cut its process in an effort to gain market share.

 |Rank||Company||Avg.
 Premium (annual)|

 Unique Car Insurance Rules and Penalties in Louisiana